UlordChain/go-ipfs/docs/implement-api-bindings.md

-# IPFS API Implementation Doc
+# UDFS API Implementation Doc

-This short document aims to give a quick guide to anyone implementing API bindings for IPFS implementations-- in particular go-ipfs.
+This short document aims to give a quick guide to anyone implementing API bindings for UDFS implementations-- in particular go-udfs.

 Sections:
-- IPFS Types
+- UDFS Types
 - API Transports
 - API Commands
 - Implementing bindings for the HTTP API

-## IPFS Types
+## UDFS Types

-IPFS uses a set of value type that is useful to enumerate up front:
+UDFS uses a set of value type that is useful to enumerate up front:

-- `<ipfs-path>` is unix-style path, beginning with `/ipfs/<cid>/...` or `/ipns/<hash>/...` or `/ipns/<domain>/...`.
+- `<udfs-path>` is unix-style path, beginning with `/udfs/<cid>/...` or `/ipns/<hash>/...` or `/ipns/<domain>/...`.
 - `<hash>` is a base58 encoded [multihash](https://github.com/multiformats/multihash)
 - `cid` is a [multibase](https://github.com/multiformats/multibase) encoded
   [CID](https://github.com/ipld/cid) - a self-describing content-addressing identifier

-A note on streams: IPFS is a streaming protocol.
+A note on streams: UDFS is a streaming protocol.
 Everything about it can be streamed.
-When importing files, API requests should aim to stream the data in, and handle back-pressure correctly, so that the IPFS node can handle it sequentially without too much memory pressure.
+When importing files, API requests should aim to stream the data in, and handle back-pressure correctly, so that the UDFS node can handle it sequentially without too much memory pressure.
 (If using HTTP, this is typically handled for you by writes to the request body blocking.)

 ## API Transports

-Like with everything else, IPFS aims to be flexible regarding the API transports.
+Like with everything else, UDFS aims to be flexible regarding the API transports.
-Currently, the [go-ipfs](https://github.com/ipfs/go-ipfs) implementation supports both an in-process API and an HTTP api.
+Currently, the [go-udfs](https://github.com/udfs/go-udfs) implementation supports both an in-process API and an HTTP api.
 More can be added easily, by mapping the API functions over a transport.
 (This is similar to how gRPC is also _mapped on top of transports_, like HTTP).